tvondra/count_distinct/README.md

 But it's important to be very careful about memory consumption, as the hash-based approach keeps everything in RAM).

+If arrays are passed as input values, the `count_distinct` function computes the number of distinct elements in the union of those arrays.
+Similarly, `array_agg_distinct` aggregates distinct elements of input arrays into a one-dimensional array.

+All input NULLs are ignored.

 Performance
 -----------